sdiv877/RFC-913/README.md

 - All commands from the [RFC 913: SFTP](https://datatracker.ietf.org/doc/html/rfc913) specification have been implemented
 - The server supports multithreaded socket connections, each client connection will run on a unique thread
 - Each user is assigned a unique folder on the server which they are locked to
-- Relative and absolute filepaths are supported, the user's folder is translated as the root directory
+- Relative and absolute filepaths are supported for the `CDIR` command, the user's folder is translated as the root directory

 ## Testing